snapshot-labs/snapshot-docs/faq/im-a-snapshot-user/README.md

 <summary><strong>I have an issue, where should I report it?</strong></summary>

-Before you report it make sure to browse through this FAQ, our documentation or the Discord server.
-There is a high chance that the issue has already been discussed before.
-If not, create a new thread on the [helpdesk forum](https://discord.com/channels/707079246388133940/1019725253519351838) with the following details:
+Before you report it make sure to browse through this FAQ, our documentation.
+If you still facing some issue, contact our support on [Help Center](https://help.snapshot.org/en/) with the following details:

-* Clear title describing your issue
-* Tags which are related to the problem
 * Detailed description of the issue: what action were you trying to perform (i.e. casting a vote), what error did you get
 * Screenshots - provide the screenshots of the error you are getting
 * URLs - applicable urls, i.e. proposal or space url